 It will typically have a 25 to 26-inch scale length, a 14-fret neck, and a powerful low-end for driving the rhythm.
-That’s why they are popular in genres like folk, country, and bluegrass.
-If you play aggressively and hanker for projection with articulation, this might be the shape for you.
+They are popular in genres like folk, country, and bluegrass.
+This might be your shape if you play aggressively and hanker for projection with articulation.

 What does a slope-shoulder dreadnought sound like?

-The slope-shoulder is great for chord-oriented playing but it also lends well to licks and solos.
+The slope shoulder is great for chord-oriented playing but also lends well to licks and solos.
 Compared to the dreadnought, there are some supposedly refined differences in the tone.
-Ask a bluegrass player and they will say it’s plain as a pikestaff – fat lows, a mid-range snap, and crisp top end.
+Ask a bluegrass player, and they will say it’s plain as a pikestaff – fat lows, a mid-range snap, and crisp top end.